UCP System requirementsEstimated reading time: 5 minutes

 Hardware and software requirements

 You can install UCP on-premises or on a cloud provider.
-To install UCP, all nodes must have:
+Common requirements:

 - Docker Enterprise Edition version 17.06 or higher